Evolutionary dynamics on sequential temporal networks: Discussion

 \section{Discussion}

-Inspired by real-life scenarios such as information diffusion \cite{vazquez2006,vazquez2007,iribarren2009} and mathematical models such as network evolution \cite{barabasi1999, albert2000,dorogovtsev2000,goh2001universal}, we study the evolution of cooperation on sequential temporal networks where new nodes and edges successively enter the corresponding systems.
-The whole construction records the evolution of static networks.
+In this work, we study the evolution of cooperation in growing networked populations modeled by sequential temporal networks where new nodes and edges successively enter the networks.
+Each snapshot of sequential temporal networks records the specific topology of the corresponding static networks at each time step.
+We enumerate two typical evolutionary processes on sequential temporal networks to describe the coupling between the evolution on networks and the evolution of networks.